Reiko A. Kerr, Senior Vice President, Finance and Administration, and Chief Financial Officer

-Learn about MEAG Power, including Featured News, Key Projects, and The Team.
+Learn about MEAG Power including our News & Press Releases, Projects, and Team.

-MEAG Power has more than $12 billion in assets and delivered 11 million MWh of electricity in 2021 through a generation fleet with a capacity of more than 2,000 MW.
+MEAG Power has more than $12 billion in assets and delivered more than 12 million MWh of electricity in 2023 through a generation fleet with a capacity of more than 2,000 MW.
 MEAG Power owns more than 1,300 miles of high-voltage transmission lines and more than 200 substations.
 Its generation fleet includes co-ownership of two nuclear and two coal-fired generating plants and sole ownership of a natural gas combined cycle facility.
-MEAG Power is also a co-owner of the new nuclear Plant Vogtle Units 3&4, estimated to come online in 2023 and 2024.
+MEAG Power is also a co-owner of the new nuclear Plant Vogtle Units 3&4, which came online in 2023 and 2024.

 Our Projects